surajmandal99/NFT_APP_UI/README.md

 # NFT_APP_UI
-UI for the NFT Collection App 🤞
+# UI for the list Of  trending NFT Collection App 🤞

 # This is the flutter ui for the Trending Nft App in which you will see the trending NFT collection of monkey 🙊.